What Does Tort Mean?

 Injurious falsehood involves harmful and untruthful statements about a business or property of a person unlike defamation which involves untruthful statements...Learn More

 If a Person Intentionally Causes Emotional Injury, Can the Person Be Sued By the Victim?
-The Tort of Intentional Infliction of Mental Distress Is the Law...Learn More
+When a Person Engages in Outrageous Conduct For the Purpose of...Learn More

 The torts of intentional interference in contractual relations and intentional interference in economic relations are viewed as business torts involving poor...Learn More